-1 Band 1 22-25 Imaginative, possibly original, appropriate approach to task, engaging audience; very strong voice; Tightly controlled, appropriate structure; Language used imaginatively to create specific effects on the reader; Fluent, mature expression, achieves complex effects, with a high level of technical accuracy.
-Band 2 18-21 Imaginative approach to task, appropriate to audience and engaging interest; strong sense of voice; Effective, appropriate structure; Language used to create specific effects on the reader, narrative or descriptive as appropriate; Fluent expression achieves effects; occasional technical errors will not impede expression.
-Band 3 14-17 Consistent focus on a relevant form and content, with an appropriate sense of audience; consistent sense of voice; Clear structure that fits the task; Some effects of language are attempted and achieved, narrative or descriptive as appropriate; Clear expression with some variety, a few technical inaccuracies.
-Band 4 10-13 Clear focus on relevant form and content, with some imaginative touches, an appropriate sense of audience; some sense of voice; Structure is in place though may not be fully consistent - may drift in and out of focus at times or be uneven; Appropriate effects of language are attempted, narrative or descriptive as appropriate; Clear expression, a little unvaried or with a number of technical errors (confusion of tenses, wrong subject/verb agreement, frequent spelling errors, absent punctuation) which limit the ability to achieve effects.
-Band 5 6-9 Relevant form and content with some sense of audience; Structure may not be fully apparent - may go on without clear narrative control or descriptive contrast; an occasional sense of voice; Some effects of language are attempted, narrative or descriptive as appropriate; Expression is clear but may not flow easily, with frequent technical errors (confusion of tenses, wrong subject/verb agreement, frequent spelling errors, absent punctuation).
-Band 6 2-5 Evidence of attempted focus on some appropriate ideas for content, or a reasonable piece but not fully appropriate to the task; form may be less sure, e.g. a wholly narrative response to a descriptive task; a limited sense of voice; Lacks structure, may be diffuse, may ramble; Occasional effects of language are created, narrative or descriptive as appropriate; Expression is unclear at times; technical and structural problems (confusion of tenses, wrong subject/verb agreement, frequent spelling errors, absent punctuation) get in the way of the flow of the whole.
-Band 7 0-1 Work will be inappropriate to the task, confused or incoherent, with little grasp of suitable form or content.
+Band 1 22-25 Imaginative, possibly original, appropriate approach to task; engaging audience; very strong voice; Tightly controlled, appropriate structure; very directed writing; Language used imaginatively to create specific effects on the reader; Fluent, mature expression; achieves complex effects; with a high level of technical accuracy.
+Band 2 18-21 Imaginative approach to task; appropriate to audience and engaging interest; strong sense of voice; Effective, appropriate structure; with a strong sense of purpose; Language used to create specific effects on the reader, narrative or descriptive as appropriate; Fluent expression achieves effects; occasional technical errors will not impede expression.
+Band 3 14-17 Consistent focus on a relevant form and content, with an appropriate sense of audience; consistent sense of voice; some sustained imagination; Clear structure that fits the task; with a sense of purpose; Appropriate effects of language are attempted and achieved, narrative or descriptive; Clear expression with some variety, a few technical inaccuracies.
+Band 4 10-13 Clear focus on relevant form and content, with some imaginative touches; some appropriate sense of audience; some sense of voice; Structure is in place though purpose is sometimes unclear - may drift in and out of focus or be uneven; Appropriate effects of language are attempted, narrative or descriptive; Clear expression, a little unvaried or with a number of technical errors (confusion of tenses, wrong subject/verb agreement, frequent spelling errors, absent punctuation) which limit the ability to achieve effects.
+Band 5 6-9 Relevant form and content, with some sense of audience; occasional sense of voice; Structure may not be fully apparent - may go on without clear narrative control or descriptive contrast; Some effects of language are attempted, narrative or descriptive; Expression is unclear at times and may not flow easily, with frequent technical errors (confusion of tenses, wrong subject/verb agreement, frequent spelling errors, absent punctuation).
+Band 6 2-5 Evidence of attempted focus on some appropriate ideas for content, or not fully appropriate to the task; form may be less sure, e.g. a wholly narrative response to a descriptive task; limited sense of voice; Lacks structure, may be diffuse, may ramble; Occasional effects of language are attempted, narrative or descriptive; Expression is unclear; technical and structural problems (confusion of tenses, wrong subject/verb agreement, frequent spelling errors, absent punctuation) get in the way of the flow of the whole.
+Band 7 0-1 Inappropriate to the task, confused or incoherent, with little grasp of suitable form or content.
 Weakness of organisation and technical inaccuracy (confusion of tenses, wrong subject/verb agreement, frequent spelling errors, absent punctuation) will seriously impede the candidate's ability to create an overall impression.

-Page 4 Mark Scheme Syllabus Paper Cambridge International AS/A Level - October/November 2015 9093 23
+Page 4 Mark Scheme Paper Cambridge International AS Level - October/November 2016 8695 23